 - Commit to recycling and the circular economy.

-- Reduce the consumption of meat.
+- Reduce the consumption of meat and the food waste.

 - Consume organic products.